swat-ds/reactor-rooom/_projects/ethics-of-writing-music.md

 speakers in Ukraine points out a fundamental difference between the English and Spanish depictions: the audience.
 The purpose of writing "Jijiji" was not for the people directly affected by Chernobyl.
-It was to memorialize the event and inform those who weren't affected by it, using the platform in the geographical location available to them.
+It was to memorialize the event for a Spanish-speaking audience and to inform those who weren't affected by it, using the platform in the geographical location available to them.

 ## "Sarcophagus"